feliperomero3/AspNetCoreCustomizationBook/README.md

 ## Prerequisites

-1. .NET SDK 6.0.420
+- .NET SDK 6.0.420

 ## Getting Started

 1. Clone the repository.
 1. Change to the `src` directory.
-1. Change to the directory of the project you want to explore.
+1. Change to the directory of the project you want to explore to follow further steps.

 ## Projects